-- Essential for modern life: for farming, cooking, lighting, comfort in buildings (heating and cooling) communication, mobility, production of most goods.
+- Essential for modern life: for farming, cooking, lighting, comfort in buildings (heating and cooling), communication, mobility, production of most goods.
 This makes it a political concern. - Essential to all economic activity.
-Cf. negative economic consequences of electricity blackouts in South Africa, gas shortages in UK in 2021. - Reserves of fossil fuels and production capacity/minerals for renewables & storage are concentrated in a few countries.
+Cf. negative economic consequences of electricity blackouts in South Africa, European gas crisis of 2021-202?. - Reserves of fossil fuels and production capacity/minerals for renewables & storage are concentrated in a few countries.
 Geopolitics! - Large externalities: most greenhouse gas emissions come from use of fossil fuels in energy, leads to climate breakdown; air pollution leads to widespread health impacts; for nuclear in meltdown and waste risk; for renewables in landscape impact. - High potential for innovation and cost reduction: wind, solar, batteries, electrolysers.